John Laurie: Personal life

 Laurie was married twice, first to Florence May Saunders, whom he met while at the Old Vic; she died from meningitis in 1926.
 His second wife was Oonah Veronica Todd-Naylor, who survived him.
-Together they had a daughter, Veronica (1939–2022).
+Together, they had a daughter, Veronica (1939–2022).

 Death

-Laurie died in 1980, aged 83, from emphysema in the Chalfont and Gerrards Cross Hospital, Chalfont St Peter, Buckinghamshire.
+Laurie died on 23 June 1980, aged 83, from emphysema in the Chalfont and Gerrards Cross Hospital, Chalfont St Peter, Buckinghamshire.
 His body was cremated and his ashes were scattered in the English Channel.
-His widow Oonah (1901–1990) died ten years later.
+His widow, Oonah (1901–1990), died ten years later.